Glioblastoma and Other Primary Brain Cancers

 Chemotherapy

-Oral drugs or injections may be used to kill additional cancer cells after surgery and radiation therapy, especially for aggressive tumors.
-Chemotherapy may also be combined with targeted therapies, such as Avastin, to battle malignant brain tumors called gliomas.
+Oral drugs or injections can kill additional cancer cells -- especially for aggressive tumors -- after surgery and radiation therapy.
+Chemotherapy may also be combined with targeted therapies to battle malignant brain tumors.

 Why Choose Duke